Spiced Tilapia on Roti, “Spice Monger”, Organic Spices from the Wayanad district of Kerala

 Restored spice growing practices of earlier times also provided for a new sort of modern symbolic traders, those such as Madhan and Satha, who having been frustrated in the accessibility of affordable organic spices were inspired to provide just that to the marketplace, affordable organic spices, creating their own business: the Spice Monger which collaboratively supports the Wayanad economy through Fair Trade among the organic spice farmers cooperative.

-Providing a range of organic spices in their ‘purest and most elemental form’ is part of the mission at Spice Monger who prepares the small batch organic spices using a steam sterilization process that does not involve any harmful chemicals and whose packaging style seals the spices from air and light maintaining the purity of the spices in scent, color, and flavor.
+Providing a range of organic spices in their ‘purest and most elemental form’ is part of the mission at Spice Monger it prepares the small batch of organic spices using a steam sterilization process that does not involve any harmful chemicals and whose packaging style seals the spices from air and light maintaining the purity of the spices in scent, color, and flavor.

 I received a selection of organic spices from Spice Monger to try out, and used four of these for the Spiced Tilapia on Roti: ground black pepper, ground chili, cardamom, and turmeric which was quick, easy, and delish in flavor.
 All opinions expressed are my own.
 I’ve enough to share and am enthusiastic for you to try them out so if you live nearby and would like to prepare the Spiced Tilapia on Roti, or another dish of your own, using the spices you can email me or shout out in the comments section.